onap/sdc/docs/configuration.rst

             displayName: Testing
             type: OTHER

-    # The maximum number of keys permited for additional information on service
+    # The maximum number of keys permitted for additional information on service
     additionalInformationMaxNumberOfKeys: 50

     # Collect process statistics